Sensory & Calming9 min readUpdated 2026-05-16

 What type of toy is best for a 6-year-old with ADHD?

 Toys with quick start-up, clear feedback, and repeatable challenge usually work best.
-Think building, sensory, and short-goal logic toys.
+Think building, sensory, short-goal logic toys, and planned movement breaks.

 Are electronic toys better or worse for ADHD?